Dry grass can test the patience of any homeowner. Identifying the cause and following these simple steps can make dead grass disappear.

 These seven easy steps will help you restore your lawn to its original condition:

 Whatever the reason for your dry grass, follow these steps to restore your lawn.
 But before fixing these trouble areas, it’s important to know why they occurred.
 You wouldn’t replace wet carpet without fixing the hole in the roof.
 The same logic holds true here.
-Remember, dry grass is only a symptom of the underlying problem that created it.
+Remember, this is only a symptom of the underlying problem that created it.
 You’ll want to correct those problems first.
-Otherwise, the same dry grass will return.
+Otherwise, the same problem will return.